cirosantilli/cirosantilli.github.io/x86-paging.md

 If a 2 level approach is taken, the best split would be two 18 bit levels.

-But that would mean that the page directory would have `2^18 = 256K` entries, which would take too much RAM: close to a single level paging for 32 bit architectures!
+But that would mean that the page directory would have `2^18 = 256K` entries, which would take too much RAM: close to a single-level paging for 32 bit architectures!

 Therefore, 64 bit architectures create even further page levels, commonly 3 or 4.